trinodb/trino/docs/src/main/sphinx/connector/delta-lake.md

   - Maximum number of metastore data objects per transaction in the Hive metastore cache.
   - `1000`
+* - `delta.metastore.store-table-metadata-enabled`
+  - Store table comments and colum definitions to the metastore.
+The write permission is required to update the metastore.
+  - `true`
+* - `delta.metastore.store-table-metadata-threads`
+  - Number of threads used for internal task store table metadata in metastore.
+  - `5`
+* - `delta.metastore.store-table-metadata-interval`
+  - How often to store table metadata to metastore.
+  - `10s`
 * - `delta.delete-schema-locations-fallback`
   - Whether schema locations are deleted when Trino can't determine whether they contain external files.